-Firstly, we must distinguish between duplex, super duplex and hyper duplex stainless steels.
-In principle, all variants are based upon a duplex microstructure, combining both austenitic and ferritic grains.
-Therefore, they could all be described as duplex and offer a certain combination of corrosion, mechanical and physical properties.
-However, there are sufficient differences between the different grades that it is worthwhile focusing just on the more standard duplex stainless steels based upon 22% chromium content.
+All stainless steel variants are based upon a duplex microstructure.
+This microstructure combines both austenitic and ferritic grains.
+Therefore, they could all be described as a form of duplex and offer a certain combination of anti-corrosion, mechanical and physical properties.
+However, because there are sufficient differences between the different grades, it is worthwhile to focus on the more standard duplex stainless steels based upon 22% chromium content.

-Explained elsewhere, there is a subtle different between the grades UNS S31803 (F51) and UNS S32205 (F60), the terminology for which is often used interchangeably, but let’s use 2205 or duplex as shorthand for simplicity.
+As we’ve previously discussed, there is a subtle difference between the grades UNS S31803 (F51) and UNS S32205 (F60), although the terminology for which is often used interchangeably.
+For simplicity’s sake, we will use 2205 or duplex as shorthand.

-As a very crude ‘rule of thumb’, Alloy 316L can be used successfully in rural, urban and estuary environments, but is limited in more exposed coastal settings; 2205 duplex can be comfortably used in estuary, marine and offshore environments; but for applications with long-term immersion then a super duplex may be necessary.
+As a very crude ‘rule of thumb’, Alloy 316L can be used successfully in rural, urban and estuary environments, but is limited in more exposed coastal settings; 2205 duplex can be comfortably used in the estuary, marine and offshore environments.
+However, for applications with long-term immersion then a super duplex may be necessary.

-a) pulp and paper manufacture – duplex alloys were actually invented with this application in mind, where various equipment items will not only be exposed to water, but also the various solutions/liquors used to break down the wood pulp, process and bleach it.
+Duplex alloys were actually invented with this application in mind, where various equipment items will not only be exposed to water but also the various solutions/liquors used to break down the wood pulp, process and bleach it.

-b) water treatment and desalination – this has been in increasingly significant market for 2205 duplex grades.
+This has been an increasingly significant market for 2205 duplex grades.
 In desalination processes, the corrosive nature of seawater will decrease during the desalination process, allowing for a range of alloys to be used along the length of the process units.

-f) Oil & Gas – within this very industry segment, it will be frequently used in applications such as pumps, valves, pipe, vessels, wellhead equipment, subsea equipment, separators and heat exchangers.
+Within this very industry segment, it will be frequently used in applications such as pumps, valves, pipes, vessels, wellhead equipment, subsea equipment, separators and heat exchangers.
 Duplex grades offer excellent resistance to stress corrosion cracking (SCC) that can open up applications in more aggressive environments.
-This property is related to the presence of ferrite grains with the mixed microstructure.
+This property is related to the presence of ferrite grains with a mixed microstructure.

 Solid bars are available ex-stock from ½” to > 16” diameter, whilst plate is available from our Portland USA warehouse at up to 1” thick.